3D Small Object Detection with Dynamic Spatial Pruning: Abstract

 \section{Abstract}

-Fine-grained 3D object detection is a core ability for agents to understand their 3D environment and interact with surrounding objects.
-However, current methods and benchmarks mainly focus on relatively large stuff.
-3D object detectors still struggle on small objects due to weak geometric information.
-With in-depth study, we find increasing the spatial resolution of the feature maps significantly boosts the performance of 3D small object detection.
-And more interestingly, though the computational overhead increases dramatically with resolution, the growth mainly comes from the upsampling operation of the decoder.
-Inspired by this, we present a high-resolution multi-level detector with dynamic spatial pruning named DSPDet3D, which detects objects from large to small by iterative upsampling and meanwhile prunes the spatial representation of the scene at regions where there is no smaller object to be detected in higher resolution.
-We organize two benchmarks on ScanNet and TO-SCENE dataset to evaluate the ability of fine-grained 3D object detection, where our DSPDet3D improves the detection performance of small objects to a new level while achieving leading inference speed compared with existing 3D object detection methods.
+In this paper, we propose an efficient feature pruning strategy for 3D small object detection.
+Conventional 3D object detection methods struggle on small objects due to the weak geometric information from a small number of points.
+Although increasing the spatial resolution of feature representations can improve the detection performance on small objects, the additional computational overhead is unaffordable.
+With in-depth study, we observe the growth of computation mainly comes from the upsampling operation in the decoder of 3D detector.
+Motivated by this, we present a multi-level 3D detector named DSPDet3D which benefits from high spatial resolution to achieves high accuracy on small object detection, while reducing redundant computation by only focusing on small object areas.
+Specifically, we theoretically derive a dynamic spatial pruning (DSP) strategy to prune the redundant spatial representation of 3D scene in a cascade manner according to the distribution of objects.
+Then we design DSP module following this strategy and construct DSPDet3D with this efficient module.
+On ScanNet and TO-SCENE dataset, our method achieves leading performance on small object detection.
 Moreover, DSPDet3D trained with only ScanNet rooms can generalize well to scenes in larger scale.
-It takes less than 2s for DSPDet3D to directly process a whole house or building consisting of dozens of rooms while detecting out almost all objects, ranging from bottles to beds, on a single RTX 3090 GPU. \href{https://xuxw98.github.io/DSPDet3D/}{Project page}.
+It takes less than 2s to directly process a whole building consisting of more than 4500k points while detecting out almost all objects, ranging from cups to beds, on a single RTX 3090 GPU. \href{https://xuxw98.github.io/DSPDet3D/}{Code}. \keywords{3D small object detection \and Spatial pruning \and Efficient inference}